BOARD OF DIRECTORS

 Andrew Malphurs

 Originally from Boca Raton, Florida, Andrew has been calling the creeks and timber of Forsyth County home since he was a small child.
 His studies of stream health and herpetology at the University of North Georgia, where he earned a B.S. in Biology, sparked a passion for sustainability and natural resource protection.
 While at UNG, Andrew also held leadership positions with Baptist Collegiate Ministries and currently serves with the Concord Baptist Church on their praise, tech, and student ministry teams.
-His current role is Co-Owner and VP of Muse Cabin, an art and music studio at the new Cumming City Center.
-With a passion for building a healthier environment locally and globally, Andrew joined KFCB to help preserve the natural beauty of our county.
+He was previously Co-Owner and VP of Muse Cabin, an art and music studio and now works as a biologist for Mill Creek Environmental.
+With a passion for building a healthier environment locally and globally, Andrew joined KFCB to help preserve the natural beauty of our county. â€‹

 Denise Webb